lorniu/pdd.el/README.md

   :method 'post)

 ;; If :done is present and :sync t is absent, the request will be asynchronous!
+;; Perhaps sometimes you should specify :sync nil to make it more explicit.
 (pdd "https://httpbin.org/post"
   :data '(("key" . "value"))
   :done (lambda (res) (message "%s" res)))